dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 low-level aspects) have the `SYSTEM` event type.

-When a client creates a channel, it initially receives only `SYSTEM` events, which are generally not of interest.
+When a client creates a channel, it initially receives only `SYSTEM` events.
 To start receiving interesting events, the client must create subscriptions.
-A subscription is just how a client describes which events of a specific event type are of interest.

-A subscription has two parts: the name of the event type and a selector.
-The selector is a JSON object that describes which events (of all possible events) are of interest.
-The exact format of a selector depends on the event type.
+A subscription is a description of which events (of a specific event type) are of interest.
+There is a JSON object, called a selector, that describes which events (of all possible events emitted by an event type) are of interest.
+The exact format of the selector depends on the event type.

 A channel can have multiple subscriptions.
 Each subscription is
 independent: they could come from the same event type, or from different event types.
-A client can add and remove subscriptions as needed.
+A client can add and remove subscriptions as its interest in events changes.
+For example, a client that is showing the contents of a specific directory might subscribe to learn of changes to that directory; when the user changes directory, so the subscriptions would change accordingly.

 ### Top-level information